 SaaS refers to a type of delivery mechanism for software applications.
 Unlike traditional software that requires upfront licensing costs and software installation, SaaS delivers software applications over the internet and do not require software installation.
-Instead, an end-user simply needs an internet browser to fully use and access SaaS software.
+Instead, an end-user simply needs an internet browser to fully use and access the software.
 This delivery model allows end-users to use software applications on a pay-per-use or on a subscription model.

 Cloud Computing: A type of technology

-Unlike SaaS, cloud computing refers to a type of technology to run software applications.
+Cloud computing refers to a type of technology to run software applications.
 This technology refers to computing resources such as hardware, storage, software, database, etc., which essentially provides the computing power to run software applications and to perform work.

 What SaaS and Cloud Computing mean to you